-Twenty-nine years ago, the clothing company Esprit shocked a good portion of the fashion world with an advertisement that was, the Los Angeles Times warned its readers, “astonishing.”
+Thirty years ago, the clothing company Esprit shocked a good portion of the fashion world with an advertisement that was, the Los Angeles Times warned its readers, “astonishing.”
 Entitled “A Plea for Responsible Consumption,” it was an appeal to consumers to consume less.
 “By changing the things that make us happy and buying less stuff, we can reduce the horrendous impact we have been having on the environment,” the letter said.
 Since then, despite a seemingly generational shift toward eco-awareness, not enough has changed: Glaciers have melted, seas have risen, and plastics have been found on the Himalayas’ highest peaks and floating above the ocean’s deepest folds.
-In 2015, according to a recent report by the Ellen MacArthur Foundation, the textile industry was responsible for 1.3 billion tons of greenhouse gas emissions—more than is generated by all international flights and maritime shipping combined.
+According to a 2017 report by the Ellen MacArthur Foundation, the textile industry was responsible for 1.3 billion tons of greenhouse gas emissions—more than is generated by all international flights and maritime shipping combined.
 Textile treatments have polluted 20 percent of the planet’s shrinking freshwater supply.
-Last May, Global Fashion Agenda, an association working in alliance with business consultants and sustainability experts, released a report entitled Pulse of the Fashion Industry in which they declared that fashion’s efforts not only still had a long way to go but had recently slowed down.
+In 2019, Global Fashion Agenda, an association working in alliance with business consultants and sustainability experts, released their annual Pulse of the Fashion Industry report in which they declared that fashion’s efforts not only still had a long way to go but had recently slowed down.
 If things continue to go as they have been, we’ll be looking at landfilling 150 million tons of cloth

 ing by 2050, which, the Ellen MacArthur Foundation also noted, is ten times the weight of everyone living on the planet right now.
 Why the disconnect, especially when everywhere you look brands are hash-tagging their sustainability?
 How can those of us who are neither ecologists nor supply-chain experts understand what’s going on?